zhiyingfang2022/llm-d/README.md

 ## 📄 About

-llm-d is a Kubernetes-native distributed inference serving stack - a well-lit path for anyone to serve at scale, with the fastest time-to-value and competitive performance per dollar for most models across most hardware accelerators.
+llm-d is a Kubernetes-native distributed inference serving stack - a well-lit path for anyone to serve large language models at scale, with the fastest time-to-value and competitive performance per dollar for most models across most hardware accelerators.

 With llm-d, users can operationalize GenAI deployments with a modular solution that leverages the latest distributed inference optimizations like KV-cache aware routing and disaggregated serving, co-designed and integrated with the Kubernetes operational tooling in [Inference Gateway (IGW)](https://github.com/kubernetes-sigs/gateway-api-inference-extension).